davidweichiang/procrustes/README.md

     procrustes.py -m <mode> forcefile < infile

-It currently has two modes.
-In both modes, `forcefile` is the text with the target tokenization.
+It currently has three modes.
+In all modes, `forcefile` is the text with the target tokenization, and `infile` and `forcefile` must have the same number of lines.

 - In tree mode (default or `-m tree`), `infile` should contain Treebank-style trees, one per line.
 Not implemented.
 (It must have been implemented in a previous version, now lost.)

+- In XML mode (`-m xml`), `infile` should be in XML.

 - In alignment mode (`-m align`) should have the format